-The hardest part of online training is the ability to monitor a client’s technique in real time, but with the combination of our exercise library, video feedback and our general content, it’s almost become a non-issue.
+The hardest part of online training is the ability to monitor a client’s technique in real time.
+However, the combination of our exercise library, video feedback and our general content, has made this aspect of online training a lot simpler.

-To continue to educate our clients on how to pay attention to the body’s feedback, movement and positioning to different exercise, I asked one of our RNT coaches Nathan Johnson to help put together a three step process to figuring out whether an exercise is working for you or not.
+To continue to educate our members on how to pay attention to the body’s feedback, movement and positioning to different exercise, we have put together a three step process to help our members figure out whether an exercise is working or not.

 The more you can learn this, the better feedback we can receive as coaches to allow us to make any necessary tweaks to the plan.